ssube/onnx-web/docs/user-guide.md

 ```

 This makes your prompt less specific and some models have been trained to work better with some amount of skipping.

-#### Prompt stages

-You can provide a different prompt for the highres and upscaling stages of an image using prompt stages.
-Each stage
-of a prompt is separated by `||` and can include its own LoRAs, embeddings, and regions.
-If you are using multiple
-iterations of highres, each iteration can have its own prompt stage.
-This can help you avoid recursive body parts
-and some other weird mutations that can be caused by iterating over a subject prompt.

-For example, a prompt like `human being sitting on wet grass, outdoors, bright sunny day` is likely to produce many
-small people mixed in with the grass when used with highres.
-This becomes even worse with 2+ iterations.
-However,
-changing that prompt to `human being sitting on wet grass, outdoors, bright sunny day || outdoors, bright sunny day, detailed, intricate, HDR`
-will use the second stage as the prompt for highres: `outdoors, bright sunny day, detailed, intricate, HDR`.

-This allows you to add and refine details, textures, and even the style of the image during the highres pass.

-Prompt stages are only used during upscaling if you are using the Stable Diffusion upscaling model.

 ### Long prompt weighting syntax